closeio/making.close.com/_posts/2021-10-27-reliable-websocket-connections/index.md

 # The Problem

 [Our customers love Close](https://www.g2.com/products/close/reviews) for many reasons, but one of the top ones is our built-in calling.
-However, in recent months, we'd sporadically receive concerning bug reports about this feature:
+However, over the last few months we'd sporadically receive concerning bug reports about this
+feature:
 * Sometimes, when a Close user called a contact, the far end would pick up, but our UI still looked as if the call was ringing.
 * Other times, a contact would call a Close user, but the ringtone would keep